kaseyriver11/mlb2019/README.md

 ## Requirements
 This project relies on a docker container.
 Locally, this container makes sure all team members are using the same packages.
-At the server level, I am not sure what it will do yet.
+At the server level, it ensures the python scripts run as expected.

 ### Create the container